-- clearly displayed in the premises; - explained to new members of staff, volunteers and parents; and - practised regularly at least once every six weeks. - records are kept of fire drills and the servicing of fire safety equipment.
+- clearly displayed in the premises; - explained to new members of staff, volunteers and parents; and - practised regularly at least once a term. - records are kept of fire drills and the servicing of fire safety equipment.

 Emergency Evacuation Procedure in our Fire Safety Plan